vellikhor/mass-create/README.md

 4. **Template Selection** (optional): If you’d like to use an existing file as a template, choose the template file, and its content will be duplicated in each new file.
 5. **Finish**: Confirm your selection, and the plugin will create the files and folders accordingly.

-You can also run Mass Create from the command menu, with your starting path as the main folder of your vault.
+You can also run Mass Create from the command menu.
+It will create the files in your currently active folder.
+If you have no files open, the bulk files will be created in your main vault folder.

 ![](https://github.com/vellikhor/mass-create/blob/master/assets/mass-create-runthrough.gif)